-Are you an asylum seeker?
-Want to study at FH JOANNEUM?
+You are a refugee and want to study at FH JOANNEUM?
 We will show you how.
 Here is our how-to guide.

-- A description of your education and situation, ideally in the letter of application (qualifications, name of former school, university etc.)
+A description of your education and situation, ideally in the letter of application (qualifications, name of former school, university etc.)

-- A list of the documents which you cannot provide
+A list of the documents which you cannot provide

-- Proof of your successful application for asylum or your current asylum status
+Proof of your successful application for asylum or your current asylum status

 Verification of your educational background

 If you are applying for a master degree programme, an interview or written assessment of your knowledge will take place based on your stated educational background (usually a bachelor’s degree).

 The admissions process

-If your educational background and entrance qualifications can be proven by the above verification process, you can proceed to our admissions process.
-Exception: if the course is taught in German and you do not yet have sufficient knowledge of the German language, you will be entitled (along with our regular international students) to take part in the University Preparation Programme (VGUH).
-This will enable you to reach Level B2 which is required for most of the degree programmes.
-Then you will be able to take part in the admissions process the following year.
+Exception: If the course is taught in German and you do not yet have sufficient knowledge of the German language, you will be entitled (along with our regular international students) to take part in the German Language Competence Course.
+This will enable you to reach Level B2 which is required for most of our degree programmes.
+Then you will be able to take part in the regular admissions process the following year.